 Symptoms of prolapse develop gradually as pelvic floor muscles weaken.
 Women will often feel pressure as the uterus, bladder or rectum press on the vaginal wall.
 Pain during sexual intercourse (dyspareunia) is a common symptom of prolapse in women.
 Recurring urinary tract infections may also indicate prolapse.

-Both women and men suffering from prolapse may experience pain during bowel movements or urination.
-Lifting objects, standing and jumping worsen prolapse symptoms; lying down alleviates them.
+Women suffering from prolapse may experience pain during bowel movements or urination.
+Lifting objects, standing and jumping worsen prolapse symptoms.
+Lying down can help alleviate symptoms.

 - Feeling bloated in the lower belly